wiaderny/wiaderny.github.com/_posts/2013-08-08-a-migration-from-wordpress-to-jekyll.md

 You should receive an email after a few minutes which will inform you about the successful build.
 Browse to username.github.com to take a look.

-If you want to set up Jekyll-Bootstrap locally you should have Jekyll installed, and then run the following command.
+If you want to set up Jekyll-Bootstrap locally you should have Jekyll installed, and then run the command below.
 After that you can browse to http://localhost:4000 and take a look.

 {% highlight bash %}
 $ git clone https://github.com/plusjade/jekyll-bootstrap.git